CorinJG/orderbook_aggregator/README.md

 - A connection lasts for 24h then expect to be disconnected
 - Server will send ping frame every 3 minutes
-- If server doesn't receive pong frame within 10mins, client will be disconnected
+- If server doesn't receive pong frame within 10 mins, client will be disconnected
 - Client may send unsolicited pong frames

 Example Diff Depth stream URL (no subscription required):